ResearchObject/ro-crate/docs/pages/use_cases/tlcmap.md

 ## RO-Crate Export

-Below is an example of a search for "Katoomba" (the name of a town in New South Wales), returns a zip file containing csv, kml and geojson files.
+Below is an example of a search for "Katoomba" (the name of a town in New South Wales), which returns a zip file containing csv, kml, and geojson files.

 ```
 curl "https://ghap.tlcmap.org/places?containsname=katoomba&searchausgaz=on&searchncg=on&searchpublicdatasets=on&format=rocrate&download=on"